bkeepers/stop-trump/README.md

 ## Satire

 - [Is Now Illegal](https://github.com/ivanseidel/Is-Now-Illegal) - Declare things illegal and trump will sign it, like [voting](http://isnowillegal.com/?voting).
+- [Martian-Immigration-Nightmare](https://github.com/Zarkonnen/Martian-Immigration-Nightmare) - a game dedicated to Elon Musk, who very much wants to go to Mars, but won't stand up for people just trying to get home.
 - [IsTrumpStillFuckingPresident.co](https://github.com/zebaslam/TrumpQuotes) - Answers the questions, and provides some joy.
 - [tronalddump.io](https://github.com/tronalddump-io/tronald-app) - Api & web archive for the dumbest things donald trump has ever said.